1337/pop/README.md

 ### Requirements
 * PHP 5.2+
+* JSON module (json_encode, json_decode)
 * Apache2, lighttpd, or similar web server with URL rewriting

 ### Install your web server
-If you use lighttpd, rewrite rules are as follows:
+If you use lighttpd and want POP to handle your website, rewrite rules are as follows:

 ```
 (/etc/lighttpd/lighttpd.conf)